BayAreaMetro/Data-Analysis-Projects/housing_geocoding/readme.md

 You can use [this](/housing_geocoding/sql/find_point_on_surface_with_apn_search.sql) script to do so.

 Environment: PostGIS.
-[Here](/postgis-parcels/readme.md) we describe how to set up a docker container with postgis that provides the same functionality.
+[Here](/postgis-parcels/readme.md) we describe how to set up a docker container with parcels.

 #### Address Search